How you can help keep Lake Champlain clean:

-One easy way to help protect lakes, rivers is to redirect your roof gutters and downspouts away from hard surfaces such as your driveway andcollect the rainwater in mosquito-proof containers known as rain barrels.
+One easy way to help protect lakes, rivers is to collect rainwater in mosquito-proof containers known as rain barrels.

 The collected water can be used to water lawn, garden or even wash your car!
 Whatever options you choose, keeping stormwater off hard surfaces and allowing natural infiltration will keep your property looking great, protect your drinking and recreational waters and maybe even save you money.

 - 55 gallon plastic drum

 - 1 1/4″ sump pump hose, 6′ long